 Are finding more strands of hair than usual in your brush and in the shower drain, you may be wondering if stress is to blame.

 You’ve probably heard about a possible link between stress and hair loss, but is fact or fiction?
-Whether you’re feeling frazzled by the COVID pandemic or are overwhelmed by emotional events such as job loss and loss of loved ones, it’s natural to feel concerned about how stress can affect your body.
+Whether you’re feeling frazzled by the rising gas and food prices or are you overwhelmed by emotional events such as job loss and loss of loved ones, it’s natural to feel concerned about how stress can affect your body.
 Here’s what you should know about stress and hair loss.

 Here is what you should know.
 Not only do stress and anxiety play a role in hair loss, they are also linked to the following three conditions that can trigger you to lose hair.